octopus-network/octopus-appchain-anchor/README.md

 ### Manage wrapped appchain token

 The contract of `wrapped appchain token` in NEAR protocol should be deployed before the appchain go `active`.
-The owner of the token contract should be set to the owner of this contract.
+The owner of the token contract should be set to this contract.
 The initial total supply of `wrapped appchain token` should be minted to an account belongs to the appchain team.

 The limitation of `wrapped appchain token` is: the market value of `wrapped appchain token` in NEAR contract cannot exceed the market value of a certain percent of all OCT token staked in this contract.
 The percentage is managed by `maximum_market_value_percent_of_wrapped_appchain_token` of `protocol settings`.